MagdaSlifierz/countryExplorer/README.md

 Thank you for your interest in the CountryExplorer App!
 As this is an ongoing personal project for learning purposes, please stay tuned for updates and the official release.
 The goal is to create an educational and informative platform for exploring and sharing information about different countries.
 If you have any questions or suggestions, feel free to reach out.

-**Note:** This README is a placeholder and will be updated as the project progresses.